STMicroelectronics/x-cube-iota1/Middlewares/ST/STSAFE_Axx0/readme.txt

   */

-This module is not directly available on GitHub as it is subject to a restrictive license requiring user's approval via a "click thu" procedure.
+This module is not directly available on GitHub as it is subject to a restrictive license requiring user's approval via a "click thru" procedure.

 To obtain it, please visit our website st.com to download the full firmware package containing the module via the link below.